neelsoumya/dsSurvival/README.md

 We acknowledge the help and support of the DataSHIELD technical team.
 We are especially grateful to Elaine Smith, Eleanor Hyde, Shareen Tan, Stuart Wheater, Yannick Marcon, Paul Burton, Demetris Avraam, Patricia Ryser-Welch, Kevin Rue-Albrecht, Maria Gomez Vazquez and Wolfgang Viechtbauer for fruitful discussions and feedback.

-We thank @StuartWheater for fixes, @joerghenkebuero for suggestions about documentation, @AlanRace and Stefan Buchka for bug fixes and Xavier Escriba Montagut for a fix to the plotting functionality.
+We thank Yannick Marcon and @StuartWheater for fixes, @joerghenkebuero for suggestions about documentation, @AlanRace and Stefan Buchka for bug fixes and Xavier Escriba Montagut for a fix to the plotting functionality.

 ## Contact